 Building, Construction & Demolition Permits

-A map showing areas in which Chisago County has jurisdiction for building permits and inspections is available for your reference.
+A map showing areas in which Chisago County has jurisdiction (PDF) Opens a New Window. for building permits and inspections is available for your reference.
 For all other areas, please call that city or township.

 How to Apply

 Building permits are not available online.
 Permits may be secured from the Environmental Services Offices in Center City.
 Some permits may be applied for through the mail.
 Rush City and Chisago City residents may apply at their local city office.
-Due to the fact that applications are in triplicate they will not be faxed.
+Due to the fact that applications are in triplicate they will not be faxed or emailed.
 We are open daily from 8 a.m. to 4:30 p.m. except on weekends and holidays.
-For questions regarding a permit please call 651-213-8372.
+For questions regarding a permit please call 651-213-8370.

 Building Specifications within Townships